schelian/python_project_template/README.md

 ## New dataset
 1. Put in data under its own directory, e.g., ./data/newdata
-1. Update src/preprocess_data.py...
+1. Update src/preprocess_data.py.
+See portions that says "update here"

 ## New algorithm
-1. Update src/model/training.py
+1. Update src/model/training.py.
+See portions that says "update here"
-1. Update src/model/testing.py
+1. Update src/model/testing.py.
+See portions that says "update here"

 # Tutorial/reference for conda